Multiple Time Frame Analysis

 Multiple Time Frame Analysis in Trading

-In this article, I am going to discuss Multiple Time Frame Analysis in Trading.
-Please read our previous article where we discussed How to Day Trade with Trend in detail.
+In this article, I will discuss Multiple Time Frame Analysis in Trading.
+Please read our previous article discussing How to Day Trade with Trend in detail.
 If you identify level correctly and confluence across different time frames, you can actually increase your winning trade.
-So, as part of this article, we are going to discuss the following pointers which are related to multiple time frame analysis.
+So, as part of this article, we will discuss the following pointers, which are related to multiple time frame analysis.

 1. What is multiple timeframe analysis?

-3. How to use multiple time frames in trading?
+3. How do you use multiple time frames in trading?

 Trend Analysis

-Once we identify the current trend we need to anticipate what would have to occur to make the price fall into a sideways trend, or reverse.
+Once we identify the current trend, we need to anticipate what would occur to make the price fall into a sideways trend or reverse.
 Some common reversal patterns are

 1. 123 REVERSAL